yielda-game/yielda-game.github.io/_posts/2022-08-30-getting-started.md

 ---
-title: "Getting Started with ponziFarm"
+title: "Getting Started with Yielda"
-excerpt: "PonziFarm is a crypto-based, investment-style game where manipulating the 'system' is not only allowed but encouraged!
+excerpt: "Yielda is a crypto-based, investment-style game where manipulating the 'system' is not only allowed but encouraged!
 Here's how to get started!"
 header:
-  teaser: /assets/images/ponzifarm.png
+  teaser: /assets/images/yielda-mark-light.png
 categories:
   - Blog
 tags: